[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 This is cropped area of the photo above.
 Notice how sharp the eyelashes are in the photo.

-These are my settings for normal shooting.
-Normal shooting for me is more photojournalistic using a lot of available light and lenses from 14 – 300mm range.
+These are my settings for everyday shooting.
+Regular shooting is more photojournalistic for me, and I use many available lights and lenses from the 14 – 300mm range.

 The first thing I do is select my shooting menu bank in the menu.
 I have saved two primary shooting setups.

 I have normal for most average situations and shooting using studio flash.
 You can rename these to whatever you like to use.
-I have occasionally setup a sports menu bank as well.
-Once you select this setting everything you then set in your menu will be saved here.
+I have occasionally set up a sports menu bank as well.
+Once you select this setting, everything you set in your menu will be saved here.

-My primary slot is the XQD and the secondary slot is overflow.
-I am normally shooting in RAW in this setting.
-This means I can change white balance later if I want with more control than I would have in JPEGs.
+My primary slot is the XQD, and the secondary slot is overflowing.
+I am usually shooting in RAW in this setting.
+This means I can change the white balance later, with more control than I would have in JPEGs.

-Also I have set the bit depth to the highest setting of 14-bit to give me the largest possible data capture from the sensor.
+Also, I have set the bit depth to the highest setting of 14-bit to give me the most significant possible data capture from the sensor.

-I set the picture control to standard which only really affects the previews in a RAW.
-If you are saving as JPEG and RAW then the JPEGs will be a little more punch than the Neutral which for me is too flat.
+I set the picture control to standard, affecting only the RAW previews.
+If you are saving as JPEG and RAW, then the JPEGs will have a little more punch than the Neutral, which is too flat for me.

-I shoot in the ADOBE RGB color space and after editing in Lightroom I output to sRGB.
-In the Adobe RGB I have the largest color space and therefore when editing will have more information giving better color in the final image.
+I shoot in the ADOBE RGB color space, and after editing in Lightroom, I output to sRGB.
+I have the most significant color space in Adobe RGB; therefore, I will have more information when editing, giving better color in the final image.

 I prefer to shoot in AUTO ISO.
 The ISO sensitivity is set at ISO 100 and set to max out at ISO 12,800.
-I will go into this setting and often tweak the minimum shutter speed, especially when shooting under fluorescent lights to 1/100.
+I will go into this setting and often tweak the minimum shutter speed, especially when shooting under fluorescent lights, to 1/100.
 I wrote about Auto ISO in an earlier blog post here.
-While it is written about the Nikon D3S the concept hasn’t changed.
-Earlier I also wrote about the reason to shoot at 1/100 with fluorescent lights here.
+The concept hasn’t changed since the article about the Nikon D3S was written.
+Earlier, I wrote about why we should shoot at 1/100 with fluorescent lights here.

-In the custom settings I only change a few from the default settings.
+I only changed a few things from default to custom settings.

-I use the auto focus points of 51 with auto setting on single.
+I use the autofocus points of 51 with the auto setting on single.
 It will look for faces automatically.
-I may override this if the auto setting isn’t locking in where I typically want.
-Often it is faster than me and sometimes I just need to override who I want as the focus point when there are many people in a photo.
+I may override this if the auto setting isn’t locking in where I typically want it to.
+Often, it is faster than I am, and sometimes, I need to override who I wish to be the focus point when many people are in a photo.

-I also like to embed my name in all the photos.
-So both in Image Comment and Copyright Information I put my name.
+I also like to embed my name in all the photos, so I put my words in the Image Comment and Copyright Information.

-I will write more in future posts on settings for studio strobes and sports.
+I will write more in future posts on studio strobes and sports settings.

 David Bergman speaks at the Nikon booth during Imaging USA EXPO.